igrep/svelte-store-tree/README.md

 # svelte-store-tree

+Current status: Experimental.

 Provides writable/readable stores that can 'zoom' into the part of the store value.

-Current status: Experimental.
+Enables us to manage the state of the app in a single object while keeping the independence of every child component.

 # Example